 To prepare a turnip cake, roots of Chinese radish are first shredded.
-Chinese radish, either the white-and-green variety or the all-white variety (TFD strongly prefers all-white), is one of the key ingredients since it makes up a large portion of the cake.
+Chinese radish, either the white-and-green variety or the all-white variety (be sure it’s supremely fresh, as it makes up a large portion of the cake).
 The other key ingredients are water and rice flour.

 Cornstarch is sometimes added as it aids in binding the cake together, especially when a large number of additional ingredients (see list below) are added.
 The ingredients are stirred together until combined.

-Additional ingredients that provide umami flavouring can (and should, in TFD’s opinion!) also be added.
+Additional ingredients that provide umami flavoring can (and should, IMHO) also be added.
 They include diced or minced pieces of:

 These flavoring ingredients may first be stir-fried before being added to the radish and flour/starch mixture.
 Somewhat more luxurious cakes will add larger amounts of these ingredients directly to the mixture.
 Cheaper variants, especially those sold in lesser dim sum establishments will often just have a sprinkling on the top, to keep costs down.

 This combined mixture is then poured in a steamer and steamed at high heat until it solidifies into a gelatinous mass.